Abstraction in Style: Beyond Texture and Color: Overview

 \section{Overview}

 Abstraction in Style (AiS) formulates stylized image generation as a process that explicitly separates \emph{structural abstraction} from \emph{visual stylization}.
-Many artistic styles are encoded not merely through appearance, but through deliberate reinterpretation of structure, like simplifying, exaggerating, or reshaping geometry to convey semantic or perceptual intent.
-Conventional style transfer methods, which are largely constrained to preserve the input geometry, struggle to capture this deeper abstraction logic, especially when the target style is highly abstract.
+Many \lm{illustrative and non-photorealistic} styles are encoded not merely through appearance, but through deliberate reinterpretation of structure, like simplifying, exaggerating, or reshaping geometry to convey semantic or perceptual intent. \lm{Conventional style transfer methods, largely constrained by rigid geometry preservation, struggle to capture this deeper abstraction logic, particularly in the highly abstract regimes characteristic of illustrative art}.

 To address this, AiS decomposes stylized image generation into two sequential stages (Figure~\ref {fig:two_stages}).
 In the first stage, \emph{Structural Abstraction}, the structure of the target image is reinterpreted in the spirit of the reference exemplars, producing an intermediate representation (called \textit{Abstraction Proxy}) that reflects the abstraction tendencies of the reference.
 In the second stage, \emph{Visual Stylization}, this abstracted structure is rendered in a manner consistent with the visual appearance of the exemplars.
 This separation provides a conceptual framework for disentangling abstraction from appearance, transforming stylization from a single monolithic operation into a more interpretable and controllable process.